Open3DA/LL3DA/README.md

 **Step 1.
 Build Dependencies.**

 Our code is tested with CUDA 11.6 and Python 3.8.16.
-To run the codes, you should install the following packages:
+To run the codes, you should first install the following packages:

 ```
 h5py